Checkmarx/JS-SCP/src/cryptographic-practices/pseudo-random-generators.md

 > not use them for anything related to security.
 Use the `Web Crypto API`
 > instead, and more precisely the `window.crypto.getRandomValues()` method.

-In Node.js we can use the `crypto.randomBytes` to generate pseudo-random numbers.
+In Node.js, we can use the `crypto.randomBytes` to generate pseudo-random numbers.
 But this requires some precautions, namely, the direct usage of it.

-So why does the direct usage can lead to problems?
+So, why does the direct usage lead to problems?
 Due to a possible "bias" in random value generation.
-A great article with additional information has been written by user joepie91 on github.com and can be found [here][2].
+A great article with additional information written by user joepie91 on github.com can be found [here][2].

-So how can we generate a cryptographically secure random values?
+So, how can we generate a cryptographically secure random values?
 There are two ways we can approach this problem, each more suited for a specific purpose.

 First, using the UUID version 4.
 UUID stands for `Universally unique identifiers` and consists of a 128 bit number.

-In Node.js there are several packages that can be used to generate a UUID.
+In Node.js, there are several packages that can be used to generate a UUID.
 The most popular is `uuid` and can be found [here][3].

 The package is very easy to use, as shown in the sample below: